-Figure 2 depicts the general elements of a programme of training and experience.
+Figure 2 shows the general elements of a programme of training and experience.
 The process is governed by standards, policies and procedures.
 The candidate engages in a sequence of activities that may be the completion of a particular aspect of training or a unit of work, shown as a development phase in Figure 2.
 For each of the development phases, the candidate, working with the supervisor and mentor, sets and documents the competency development objectives of the phase.
-At the end of the phase, thereview the achievements of the just-completed phase against the objectives that were set for the phase.
+At the end of the phase, the candidate, supervisor and mentor review the achievements of the just-completed phase against the objective that were set for the phase.
 Objectives are then set for the next phase.
-After one or more phase, when the candidate has worked at the exit level (Level E), defined in Table 4, the mentor and candidate may determine that sufficient evidence of competence has been accumulated to apply for registration, provided that the three-year minimum period has elapsed.
+After one or more phase, when the candidate has worked at the exit level (Level 5), defined in Table 4, the mentor and candidate may determine that sufficient evidence of competence has been accumulated to apply for registration, provided that the three-year minimum period has elapsed.
 The candidate then prepares an application for registration, setting out evidence of competency.

-3 Initial Professional Development consists of activities identified as meeting the post-registration Continuing Professional Development (CPD) requirements but carried out before registration.
+&lt;sup>2 Initial Professional Development consists of activities identified as meeting the post-registration Continuing Professional Development (CPD) requirements but carried out before registration.